menandmice/micetro_docs/guides/user-manual/admin_system_settings.rst

   When selected a number is typed in the field indicating the number of days the logs should be kept.

 Log extra information when address collection is triggered.
-  When selected, information about the start and duration of the address collection is written in the Men&Mice Suite log file.
+  When selected, information about the start and duration of the address collection is written in the Micetro log file.

 Lease History.
   Through this function, you configure the setting that allows for viewing the history of DHCP leases.